 Origami Bat – Step by Step Instructions

-These steps are also summarised in the video “recipe card” below!
+These steps are also summarised in the video tutorial on autoplay (or check out the recipe card below)!
 You may also enjoy watching the video for those fine details.

 The classic origami bat